nathee8-sudo/nathee.tan-portfolio/projects/network-reconnaissance-and-information-gathering/README.md

 This project demonstrates reconnaissance techniques performed in my IoD cybersecurity labs.
 The goal was to identify active hosts, enumerate services, investigate DNS records, and gather information about a target system using open‑source tools.

-All screenshots and outputs in this project come directly from:

-- Lab 5.1 – Reconnaissance & Information Gathering
-- Lab 5.2 – Gaining Access (Recon only)
-- Lab 5.3 – DVWA & Pen Testing (Recon only)

-These labs form the foundation of the reconnaissance workflow.

 ---

 ## Objectives